33 High-Protein Dinners

 Instructions :

-- In a bowl, mix together ground turkey, breadcrumbs, Parmesan, egg, garlic, Italian seasoning, salt, pepper, and parsley until just combined.
+- In a bowl, mix ground turkey, breadcrumbs, Parmesan, egg, garlic, Italian seasoning, salt, pepper, and parsley until just combined.

 - Form into 1-inch meatballs.